 Heather, Elle, and Patty didn’t quite like each other and often shared with others their challenges with each other.
 But what bonded the three (and their husbands) together was their love of “just a drink.”

 Regularly, after getting drunk, Elle would experience “drunk shame-guilt” and call the pastor’s wife to tell her everything that was being said about other leaders and the pastor’s family by Heather and Patty.
 Unfortunately, the gossip created when drunk was shared with others in the church family and damaged the effective ministry of the leadership.

 “When the wine is in, the wit is out.” -Thomas Becon, English cleric and Protestant reformer

-I recall being told of an elder who would switch vodka for water in her bottle and get progressively more volatile through an elder’s meeting.
+I recall being told of an elder who would switch vodka for water in his bottle and get progressively more volatile through an elder’s meeting.
 There was also the “godly” woman, much beloved by many in the church, who would turn into a happy drunk and apologize for liking her drink a little bit too much—what’s the harm?
 Plenty.
 She would then would go on telephone campaigns or one-on-one meetings to discredit the leadership.